Completely new OTB release on July 1st

 An example of the players contained in the database can be found here.

-A copyright on chess games without any annotaions cannot be agreed under German law, but the commentary can.
+A copyright on chess games without any annotations cannot be agreed under German law, but the annotation itself can.
 Therefore, the entire database was cleared of all annaotations and variations.
 The German Chess Federation clarified this question in a short article in 2006.
 The expert opinion mentioned in the article is available online and can be downloaded:

 DSB expert opinion on the question “Is there a copyright on chess games” (PDF in german language)